igrek51/fpick/README.md

 cat `fpick`
 ```

-Tired of typing `ls` and `cd ...`, over and over again,
+Tired of typing `ls` and `cd`, over and over again,
 just to find a file in a deeply nested directory tree?
-Use `fpick` to navigate through directories interactively.
+Use `fpick` to navigate through directories interactively:
 ```sh
 cd `fpick`
 ```